Our Logo Flower: Star Jasmine

 - An act or failure to act which presents an imminent risk of serious harm.

-is to tackle child abuse & its repercussions in the communities of and surrounding New Orleans by promoting awareness, prevention, and treatment, and supporting those who do the same.
+is to tackle child abuse & its repercussions in the communities of and surrounding New Orleans by promoting awareness, prevention, and treatment, and meeting physical and mental health needs.

 We find kids who need us through our multi-disciplinary professional network, which includes the following: schools, churches, Child Advocacy Centers, juvenile justice programs, pediatricians, nurses, therapists, social workers, and teachers.